Empire style: History

-Directoire style of the immediately preceding period, which aimed at a simpler, but still elegant evocation of the virtues of the Ancient Roman Republic:

-The stoic virtues of Republican Rome were upheld as standards not merely for the arts but also for political behaviour and private morality.
+The Directoire style of the immediately preceding period aimed at a simpler, but still elegant evocation of the virtues of the ancient Roman Republic: The stoic virtues of Republican Rome were upheld as standards not merely for the arts but also for political behaviour and private morality.
 Conventionels saw themselves as antique heroes.
 Children were named after Brutus, Solon and Lycurgus.
 The festivals of the Revolution were staged by David as antique rituals.
 Even the chairs in which the committee of Salut Publique sat were made on antique models devised by David. ...In fact Neo-classicism became fashionable.

+Before the development of the Empire style there was a brief transitional Consulate style that formed under the Consulate.
+This style introduced many of the motifs of Empire style, taking inspiration from military campaigns, including the French campaign in Egypt and Syria, and was more formal and rectangular.

 The Empire style "turned to the florid opulence of Imperial Rome.
 The abstemious severity of Doric was replaced by Corinthian richness and splendour".

-Two French architects, Charles Percier and Pierre Fontaine, were together the creators of the French Empire style.
+Two French architects, Percier and Fontaine, were together the creators of the French Empire style.
 The two had studied in Rome and in the 1790s became leading furniture designers in Paris, where they received many commissions from Napoleon and other statesmen.

 Architecture of the Empire style was based on elements of the Roman Empire and its many archaeological treasures, which had been rediscovered starting in the eighteenth century.
 The preceding Louis XVI and Directoire styles employed straighter, simpler designs compared to the Rococo style of the eighteenth century.
 Empire designs strongly influenced the contemporary American Federal style (such as design of the United States Capitol building), and both were forms of propaganda through architecture.
 It was a style of the people, not ostentatious but sober and evenly balanced.
-The style was considered to have "liberated" and "enlightened" architecture just as Napoleon "liberated" the peoples of Europe with his Napoleonic Code.
+The style was considered to have "liberated" and "enlightened" architecture just as the propaganda that Napoleon had "liberated" the peoples of Europe with his Napoleonic Code.